An ad-free and cookie-free website.

-We show how ELF stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Household/Personal Care industry.
+We show how ELF stock compares to 2,000+ US-based stocks, and to peers in the Retail Trade sector and Cosmetics, Beauty Supplies, and Perfume Stores industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 e.l.f.
 Beauty stands with every eye, lip, face and paw.
 This deep commitment to inclusive, accessible, cruelty-free beauty has fueled the success of its namesake e.l.f.
 Cosmetics brand since 2004.
 With the addition of pioneering clean-beauty brand W3LL PEOPLE and launch of the lifestyle beauty brand Keys Soulcare created with Alicia Keys, the Company continues to strategically expand its portfolio with brands that support its purpose and values.
 The family of Company's brands is available online, and across leading beauty, mass-market, and clean beauty specialty retailers.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.

 Stocks with higher beta exhibit higher sensitivity to the ups and downs in the market. (↑↑)